mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 Use the `TransitionComponent` prop on the `TreeItem` to pass a component that handles your animation.

-The below demo animates Material UI's [Collapse](/material-ui/transitions/#collapse) with [react-spring](https://www.react-spring.dev/).
+The demo below is animated using Material UI's [Collapse](/material-ui/transitions/#collapse) component together with the [react-spring](https://www.react-spring.dev/) library.

 {{"demo": "CustomAnimation.js", "defaultCodeOpen": false}}

 ### Custom styling

-Use the `treeItemClasses` to target internal elements of the Tree Item component and change their styles.
+Use `treeItemClasses` to target internal elements of the Tree Item component and change their styles.

 {{"demo": "CustomStyling.js"}}

 ### Adding custom content

 Use the `ContentComponent` prop and the `useTreeItem` hook to replace the Tree Item content with an entirely custom component.
-The demo below adds an avatar and custom typography.
+The demo below shows how to add an avatar and custom typography elements.

 {{"demo": "CustomContentTreeView.js"}}